Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ## Overview

-Nodef is a powerful node-based image filter compositor with a huge collection of over 150+ filters and effects.
-It uses an innovative Node Pipeline editor to enable a productive, flexible and complete node graph compositing experience on a mobile device.
+Nodef is a powerful node-based image filter compositor with over 150+ filters and effects.
+It uses an innovative Node Pipeline editor to enable a productive, flexible, and complete node graph compositing experience on a mobile device.

 ### Presets